davide97l/Rainbow/README.md

 # Rainbow comparison

-It is also possible to compare different Rainbow architecures, the following script will evaluate two model on the CarPole Environment.
+It is also possible to compare different Rainbow architecures, the following script will evaluate two model on the CartPole Environment.
 The first one is a vanilla Rainbow while the second one takes as input 4 stacked observation.
 ```
 # python rainbow_comparison.py --num_frames 2000 --plotting_interval 100
 ```